 - Group Activity

 Over all, students can expect a curriculum and assignments that are creative and challenging, including readings, research papers, and daily homework assignments.

 Students explore historical periods of opera and various composers from each era, beginning with Baroque Opera and continuing through present-day examples.
 They explore different genres of opera, learn opera terminology and performance tradition, and participate in an in-depth study of style and language through library research on selected arias and operas.
 Class preparation culminates in attendance at a performance of a professional opera production.

 This exciting and fast-paced class quickly reviews the technical fundamentals of being on stage, which students add to their knowledge base and apply to their experience as singing actors in an opera, operetta, or musical theater.
 For example, this class gives students both the theory and practice of exploring techniques used to depict emotions in a standard opera scene.

 This class is designed to help students understand basic Italian pronunciation; learn the International Phonetic Alphabet (IPA) rules; distinguish between clear and unclear Italian diction, as demonstrated by current performing artists; and prepare for their Italian Art Song Recital.

 An introduction to the fundamentals of music theory, this class studies rhythm and key signatures, challenging students to learn the basics of analysis, practice sight reading, and develop their ears through interval training.

 A major goal of the Opera Institute is to encourage proper vocal health and management.
 Each student receives a private voice lesson each week.
 These lessons focus on continuation of vocal development: breath management, intonation, and musicianship, based upon the need of each student.
 Students are given repertoire appropriate to their level of singing, based upon faculty recommendation.
 They work on their pieces pedagogically in their lessons.

-Other classes and workshops include Period Movement, Chorus, Vocal Health, Audition Preparation, and more.
+Other classes and workshops include Movement, Chorus, Vocal Health, Resumé-Writing, and more.